 In this paper, we aim to to provide a generalized solution for BCI applications by effectively learning EEG representations.
-Our method first learns spatial information on the Riemannian manifold and temporal information in Euclidean space individually, then fuses the learned representations effectively.
+Our method first learns spatial information on a Riemannian manifold and temporal information in a Euclidean space individually, then fuses the learned representations effectively.
 Our spatial information includes the distance between two SCMs as well as the mean of SCMs, while our temporal information contains EEG features extracted and learned from signals in consecutive time periods.
 We overcame the following challenges during this process:

-\textbf{(1) Spatial information learning on the Riemannian manifold.} Because SPD matrices belong to the Riemannian manifold rather than the Euclidean space \cite{arsigny2007geometric,kalunga2015euclidean}, it is necessary to project spatial information learned from the Riemannian manifold \cite{arsigny2007geometric} onto the Euclidean space.
-For instance, direct spatial feature learning on the Riemannian Manifold is not appropriate because important information may be lost during the learning process with Euclidean metrics.
-To address this challenge, we project the spatial information from the Riemannian manifold onto the Euclidean space via tangent space learning before feeding the learnt embeddings to a deep learning architecture, ensuring that the important information are preserved \cite{arsigny2007geometric}.
+\textbf{(1) Spatial information learning on a Riemannian manifold.} Because SPD matrices belong to a Riemannian manifold rather than a Euclidean space \cite{arsigny2007geometric,kalunga2015euclidean}, it is important to project spatial information learned from a Riemannian manifold \cite{arsigny2007geometric} onto a Euclidean space.
+For instance, direct spatial feature learning on a Riemannian Manifold is not appropriate because important information may be lost during the learning process with Euclidean metrics.
+To address this challenge, we project the spatial information from a Riemannian manifold onto a Euclidean space via tangent space learning before feeding the learnt embeddings to a deep learning architecture, ensuring that the important information is preserved \cite{arsigny2007geometric}.
 More importantly, the information transformed to Euclidean space may end up having a high dimensionality, which in turn can result in overfitting.
 We overcome this issue by resorting to dropout layers within our model.